Download Our eGuide: Build Better Benefits

 Though they’re still younger in age and healthcare may not be the most used benefit to them for several more years, it’s worth watching this group.
 Some studies indicate that Millennials don’t take advantage of preventative care as they should and will be less healthy as they age compared to Generation X.

-Millennials are also growing their families, paying student loans, and buying homes.
+Millennials are growing their families, paying student loans, and buying homes.
 In fact, over 14 million Millennials have student loan debt — more than any other generation.
 Offering student loan repayment assistance, flexible working schedules, financial advice, and parental leave could help them juggle their growing families and busy lives.

 Another crucial job factor for Millennials is their desire to grow their careers.
 Now that this generation is becoming experienced workers, they’re looking for the next step.
 A report by Gallup found 87% of Millennials said job development was important to them.
 So in addition to traditional benefits, companies that support career and skills development will have an easier time attracting and retaining Millennials.